 Caregivers in Canada: More details on changes

-- The Caring for Children and Caring for People with High Medical Needs programs have expired as of June 18, 2019, and will no longer accept new applications.
-Caregivers who have applied before this date will continue to have their applications processed through to a final decision.
+- The Caring for Children and Caring for People with High Medical Needs programs expired as of June 18, 2019, and will no longer accept new applications.
+Caregivers who had applied before this date will continue to have their applications processed through to a final decision.

 - Caregivers who have been working toward applying to the soon-to-be-expired pilots can now apply through either the Home Child Care Provider Pilot or the Home Support Worker Pilot.

 - The Interim Pathway for Caregivers closed to new applicants on October 8, 2019.
 This was a short-term pathway for caregivers who came to Canada as temporary foreign workers since 2014 but were unable to qualify for permanent residence through an existing program.

 - The new pilots, Home Child Care Provider and Home Support Worker, will each have a maximum of 2,750 principal applicants, for a total of 5,500 principal applicants per year, plus their immediate family.